-Within DT, oracy opportunities are planned into the curriculum that allow children to develop the physical, linguistic, cognitive and social and emotional aspects of learning.
-Opportunities are planned that allow children to debate, present, explain, discuss key aspects of design and the design processes.
+Within science, oracy opportunities are planned into the curriculum that allow children to develop the physical, linguistic, cognitive and social and emotional aspects of learning.
+Opportunities are planned that allow children to debate, present, explain, discuss key aspects of science and be able to give their opinions on all aspects of physics, chemistry and biology covered.

 Dialogical teaching empowers students to challenge each other's views, expand ideas and build and evaluate arguments.
 We want the children to challenge each other's views that will lead them to a deeper understanding of the topics we are teaching.
-Group and paired work is planned in and central to our teaching of DT.
+Group work is planned in and central to our teaching of science.

-Development of vocabulary in DT is vital in them closing the vocabulary gap to their peers from more affluent areas.
+Development of vocabulary in science is vital in them closing the vocabulary gap to their peers from more affluent areas.
 Vocabulary is explicitly planned, taught and assessed, ensuring a thorough grasp of new language.
-New vocabulary is collected during a topic so that these can then be referred back to in the subsequent lessons to promote sticky learning and to scaffold all children in retaining key language and information.
+Display boards within all classrooms are added to progressively from lesson to lesson in topics with key vocabulary.
+These can then be referred back to in the next lesson to promote sticky learning and to scaffold all children in retaining key language and information